Kavian77/Clue/README.md

 - Filter out sensitive data
 - Format or validate events for specific endpoints

-### 🚀 Lightweight, Zero-Dependency Design
+### 🚀 Lightweight

-PIQ Core is optimized for performance with zero dependencies, making it highly suitable for resource-conscious applications.
+PIQ Core is optimized for performance with the minimal dependencies, making it highly suitable for resource-conscious applications.
 Its modular design means you can include only the plugins you need, further keeping your bundle size minimal.

 ---